HardisonCo/.github/international/slovenia/si-health/hms-etl/index.md

 ## Integration Points

-This document outlines how HMS-ETL is integrated with si_Health systems in Slovenia.
+This document outlines how HMS-ETL is integrated with si-health systems in Slovenia.